-- Natural regeneration encouraged instead of planting wherever possible - Guidance for land managers to require that a diversity of species are planted in every location in order to ensure the best chance of survival in unpredictable and changing conditions Adapt, adapt, adapt The UK Government treats climate mitigation and climate adaptation separately.
+- Natural regeneration encouraged instead of planting wherever possible - Guidance for land managers to require that a diversity of species are planted in every location in order to ensure the best chance of survival in unpredictable and changing conditions Our work on more than 100 Living Landscape projects across the UK shows that restoring nature is sustainable and feasible Adapt, adapt, adapt The UK Government treats climate mitigation and climate adaptation separately.
 But adaptation is absolutely fundamental to achieving Net Zero.
 The latest independent UK Climate Change Risk Assessment spelt out over 20 different risks to achieving Net Zero from climate change.
 Risks to natural carbon stores from changing climatic conditions, including extreme heat, fire, and drought, were a top area for immediate action in the report.
 Adaptation cannot wait until the next set of strategies are due from 2023.
 It must be integrated across Government policies now, particularly on how the resilience of natural carbon stores will be improved.
-This includes reducing the risk of wildfire, guidance on managing land during drought and hot weather, and ensuring that targets for boosting natural carbon stores take into account some inevitable loss driven by climate change itself.
-Government departments should be required to demonstrate progress on adaptation at the same time as progress on mitigation.
+This includes reducing the risk of wildfire, guidance on managing land during drought and hot weather, and ensuring that targets for boosting natural carbon stores take into account some inevitable loss driven by climate change Government departments should be required to demonstrate progress on adaptation at the same time as progress on mitigation.

 Our ground-up

+structure means we

 are the local

 experts

 We can deliver

-For more than a century, The Wildlife Trusts have been saving, protecting, and restoring wild places and bringing people closer to
+For more than a century, The Wildlife Trusts have been saving, protecting, and restoring wild places and bringing people closer to nature.

 We are involved in projects to restore and connect habitats across the country as part of a Nature Recovery Network, from re-wetting peatland to creating saltmarsh and planting seagrass.

-The Wildlife Trusts are already restoring more than 45,000 hectares of peatland in England - more than the UK Government has pledged to restore by 2025.
+The Wildlife Trusts are already restoring more than 45,000 hectares of peatland in England - more than the UK

+Government has pledged to restore by 2025.

 We also advise thousands of farmers and landowners on how best to care for their land so that it sustains wildlife.
 We have the knowhow and expertise to work in partnership.
-With investment and support from governments, businesses and local communities, we can

-create real change for nature's recovery, so that Nature-based Solutions can play a massive role in achieving Net Zero emissions.
+With investment and support from governments, businesses and local communities, we can create real change for nature's recovery, so that Nature-based Solutions can play a massive role in achieving Net Zero emissions.
+Four flagship projects The Wildlife Trusts are taking action to bring nature back across the UK.

-Our work on more than 100 Living

-Landscape projects across the

-U.K. shows that restoring nature is

-sustainable and feasible

-Four flagship projects

-The Wildlife Trusts are taking action to bring nature back across the UK.
 Here's a flavour.
 Scottish Beavers, Argyll